- This event has passed.

 - Businesses of any size with a serious commitment to sustainability goals and practices

-- Stakeholders, such as civil society and non-business organizations, interested in policy and United Nations Global Compact engagement mechanisms
+- Stakeholders, such as civil society and non-business organizations, interested in policy and UN Global Compact engagement mechanisms

-- Anyone interested in learning about the United Nations Sustainable Development Goals (SDGs)
+- Anyone interested in learning more about the UN Sustainable Development Goals

 NOTE: This is the third webinar in our global sustainability series.

 Adam Roy Gordon, Engagement Director, Global Compact Network USA

 Adam Roy Gordon is Engagement Director for Global Compact Network USA, the US Network of the United Nations Global Compact, the Secretary-General’s corporate sustainability initiative.
 The UN Global Compact is the world’s largest corporate sustainability initiative with over 10,000 members across 160+ countries.
 Adam leads recruitment, member management, and programming for US companies.
 In 2019, he was named to the Environment + Energy Leader 100.
 Previously, Adam worked at CDP, supporting the integration of climate change, water, and deforestation disclosure into corporate performance.
 He was an EDF Climate Corps Fellow at Colgate-Palmolive Company and has diverse experience in sustainability that ranges from advising the government of Montenegro on green building policy to founding NYC’s first commercial composting waste hauler.
 He holds a B.A. from Oberlin College and a M.S. in Sustainability Management from Columbia University.

 Dr. Holly Parker, Director of UNE North and Associate Provost for Strategic Initiatives, University of New England